Medically & Legally Reviewed for 2026 | Includes latest demographics and family law insights.

-Marriage, as an institution, comes with its share of triumphs and trials.
-When it comes to same-sex marriages, particularly among lesbian couples, there are unique dynamics at play.
+Marriage, as an institution, comes with its share of triumphs and trials—but for lesbian couples, there are unique dynamics, extreme financial pressures, and biological hurdles at play.

-In England and Wales, nearly three-quarters of same-sex divorces in 2019 were between female couples.
-That figure describes the share of same-sex divorces, not that “72% of lesbian marriages end in divorce.
+In England and Wales, nearly three-quarters of same-sex divorces were between female couples.
+That figure describes the share of same-sex divorces, not that “72% of lesbian marriages end in divorce.”

 In the Netherlands, administrative data tracking couples found that among those who married in 2010, about 26% of female–female marriages ended within roughly ten years, compared with 14% for male-male and 16% for different-sex couples.